-The City's expenses are reported during the year on a cash basis categorized by service while the financial statements report expenses on a category basis.
-Certain components that are not part of operational reporting such as post employment benefits and amortization are added to the expenses reported in the financial statements.
-The following chart shows the breakdown of expense attributed to the categories as reported in the 2020 financial statements:
+The City's expenses are reported during the year on a cash basis categorized by service while the financial statements report expenses on an accrual basis by category.
+Certain components that are not part of operational reporting such as post-employment benefits and amortization are added to the expenses reported in the financial statements.
+The following chart shows the breakdown of expense attributed to the categories as reported in the 2021 financial statements:

 The adjustments needed to report expenses in the financial statements are extensive including allocating post-employment benefit expense, interest expense on debt, depreciation expense and non-capital information captured in capital projects.
-Information extracted from the City's financial system as of March 31st provides a comparison between 2021 and 2020 with the noted adjustments excluded:
+Information extracted from the City's financial system as of March 31st provides a comparison between 2022 and 2021 with the noted adjustments excluded: